ergoplatform/ergodocs/docs/dev/stack/rpi-blockchain-explorer.md

 ## How to setup the Chain-Grabber module on a Raspberry Pi device

-This is a guide for developers and data scientists who are interested in storing the Ergo blockchain to a standardized database format using a Raspberry Pi.
+This is a guide for developers and data scientists interested in storing the Ergo blockchain to a standardized database format using a Raspberry Pi.

 We will focus specifically on the Chain Grabber module from the [Ergo Blockchain Explorer (backend)](https://github.com/ergoplatform/explorer-backend).